chinapedia/wikipedia.abstract.en/Page/Paint.md

 Art

-Brush_and_watercolours.jpgs as applied with a brush]] Since the time of the Renaissance, siccative (drying) oil paints, primarily linseed oil, have been the most commonly used kind of paints in fine art applications; oil paint is still common today.
+s as applied with a brush]] Since the time of the Renaissance, siccative (drying) oil paints, primarily linseed oil, have been the most commonly used kind of paints in fine art applications; oil paint is still common today.
 However, in the 20th century, water-based paints, including watercolors and acrylic paints, became very popular with the development of acrylic and other latex paints.
 Milk paints (also called casein), where the medium is derived from the natural emulsion that is milk, were popular in the 19th century and are still available today.
 Egg tempera (where the medium is an emulsion of raw egg yolk mixed with oil) is still in use as well, as are encaustic wax-based paints.
 Gouache is a variety of opaque watercolor that was also used in the Middle Ages and Renaissance for manuscript illuminations.
 The pigment was often made from ground semiprecious stones such as lapis lazuli and the binder made from either gum arabic or egg white.
 Gouache, also known as 'designer color' or 'body color' is commercially available today.

-Poster paint has been used primarily in the creation of student works, or by children.
-Unio_pictorum.jpg", a European freshwater mussel.
+Poster paint has been used primarily in the creation of student works, or by children. ", a European freshwater mussel.
 Individual shell valves were used by artists as a small dish for paint.]]

 Application